Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Results and Analysis

-As per Fig.~\ref{fig:kde_modes}(a), both views show a sharp core with shoulder structure and a slightly heavy right tail; the narrower $h$ exposes local maxima, whereas the broader $h$ merges minor peaks, indicating that practical modality lies between these extremes rather than at either limit \cite{silvermanDensityEstimationStatistics2018}.
-Formal modality checks tell a consistent story.
-Hartigan’s dip test rejects strict unimodality at the native scale ($p{<}10^{-16}$).
-Silverman’s critical bandwidth shows that modest smoothing suffices to render the density unimodal ($h^\ast{\approx}1.04\,\mathrm{dB}$ with a smoothed‑bootstrap $p{=}1.00$ for $H_0\!:\leq 1$ mode).
-The mode‑count curve in Fig.~\ref{fig:kde_modes}(b) tracks this evolution: many spurious peaks at very small $h$, a stable $3$–$4$‑mode plateau over intermediate $h$, and a collapse to one mode near $h\!\sim\!1\,\mathrm{dB}$.
-Together with the BIC‑selected $K{=}3$ GMM in Table~\ref{tab:distfits}, the evidence supports a nearly unimodal core plus a light, heavy‑tailed regime, precisely the geometry that motivates a mixture tail for far‑tail fade‑margin calibration, while retaining empirical BCa bands for conservative uncertainty.
+As shown in Fig.~\ref{fig:kde_modes}(a), both KDE views indicate a sharp central mass with a mild shoulder and a slightly heavier right tail.
+The narrower bandwidth ($h\approx 0.307\,\mathrm{dB}$) reveals local structure, whereas the broader bandwidth ($h\approx 0.975\,\mathrm{dB}$) merges minor bumps into an effectively unimodal core \cite{silvermanDensityEstimationStatistics2018}.
+Formal modality diagnostics are consistent with this picture.
+Hartigan’s dip test rejects strict unimodality at the native scale ($p<10^{-16}$), but the bandwidth required to enforce unimodality is modest since Silverman’s critical bandwidth is $h^\ast\approx 0.466\,\mathrm{dB}$ (smoothed-bootstrap $p\approx 1.00$ for $H_0\!:\leq 1$ mode).
+The mode-count curve in Fig.~\ref{fig:kde_modes}(b) mirrors this behavior, with many spurious peaks at very small $h$ that rapidly collapse toward a single mode as smoothing increases, reaching unimodality around $h\sim 0.5\,\mathrm{dB}$.
+Together with the BIC-selected $K{=}3$ GMM (Table~\ref{tab:distfits}), the evidence supports a near-unimodal core with a low-probability heavy-tail regime, motivating mixture-based tail calibration for fade margins while using KDE strictly as a diagnostic view of residual shape.